deepakmahakale/userstamp/README.md

 Installation
 ------------

-Installation of the plugin can be done using the built in Rails plugin script.
-Issue the following command from the root of your Rails application:
+Installation of the plugin can be done by adding it to your Gemfile:

-    $ ./script/rails plugin install git://github.com/delynn/userstamp.git

-or add it to your Gemfile:

-    gem 'userstamp'
+    gem 'userstamp', :git => "https://github.com/coupa/userstamp.git", branch: 'master'

 and run `bundle install` to install the new dependency.

 Once installed you will need to restart your application for the plugin to be loaded into the Rails